The Easy Way to Stop Smoking: Clinical trials

 A 2018 study funded by DOH Ireland set out with an objective to determine if Allen Carr's Easyway to Stop Smoking was superior to Quit.ie in a randomised clinical trial.
 Quit.ie is an online portal for smoking cessation.
 The Allen Carr method was implemented in group sessions.
 The trial consisted of 300 adults and concluded that Allen Carr's method was superior to Quit.ie.
 This was the first clinical trial of Carr's method.
 The research found "All AC quit rates were superior to Quit.ie, outcomes were comparable with established interventions."
 A larger 2020 study found 26 week abstinence rates of 19.4% (60 of 310) in the Allan Carr group and 14.8% (46 of 310) in the treatment as usual group, which provided behavioural and pharmacological support.
-However, this trend towards superiority of the Allan Carr method did not rise to statistical significance.
+However, this trend towards superiority of the Allen Carr method did not rise to statistical significance.